SWittouck/SCARAP/README.md

 ## Citation

-A manuscript describing SCARAP and its validation has been prepared and will (hopefully) by published shortly.
+A manuscript describing SCARAP and its validation has been prepared and will (hopefully) be published shortly.